moxx799/carya_tutorial/readme.md

 ssh -l <username> carya.rcdc.uh.edu -L 88<xx>:127.0.0.1:88<xx>
 ```
 * The address above can be a 4-digit number like 8888, replace and change the number by yourself if the port cannot be listened.
-* Afterwhile you can login the address and start to use the jupyter on your local machine.
+* Afterward, you can login to the address and use the jupyter on your local machine.

 #### To the task that in a compute node,
 * first you need to request a computer node: